jaimetarrant/cookievim/README.md

 many files as you like or a single big one.
 Put all your vim specific config options in here.

+A quick way to get started would be to install cookievim and then place your .vimrc into the `~/.cookievim-config/personal/` directory with a file name of your choice .. `myconfig.vim` as an example.

 ## Install

 There is a rough and ready little shell script that will back up your existing